 “Soar-ing” back and enjoying the ride.

-As the next day of action approached, I opted to tighten the risk even further.
+As the next day of action approached, I opted to tighten the risk further.
 I split my wager into two hands of Pai Gow.
 This would allow my average bet to be still high enough in getting the points needed but lessen the chance of sharper drops money-wise.

 Finishing It Off

-I finished the night with some video poker in the “Hall Of Lost Tribes” and curled up to a “9/6 Jacks Or Better” machine.
+I finished the night with video poker in the “Hall Of Lost Tribes” and curled up to a “9/6 Jacks Or Better” machine.
 In this mini-session worth seven status points, the gods of “quads” came through with four of a kind twice.
 It felt nice to end with some extra winnings after all I had been through.

 I ended up losing about 10% of my bankroll over the trip.
 But, the overall experience and comps achieved made this a memorable one.
 I felt five-star service the whole time and looking forward to another six months of Soar benefits.
 That’s the Mohegan Sun way!